operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/operator-catalog/creating-an-update-graph.md

 The entry specifying the `skipRange` will be presented as a direct (one hop) update to any version from that package within that range.
-The versions in this range do not need to be in the index in order for bundle addition to be successful.
+The versions in this range do not need to be in the catalog in order for bundle addition to be successful.
 We recommend avoiding using unbound ranges such as `<1.0.3`.

 SkipRange by itself is useful for teams who are not interested in supporting directly installing